abhi211199/E2Etesting/README.md

 # E2Etesting
-The repository contains a basic ToDo app built upon ReactJS and ExpressJS with SQLite database to host the database.
+The repository contains a basic ToDo app built upon `ReactJS` and `ExpressJS` with `SQLite database` to host the database.
-The prime purpose of the project is to understand the working of End to End testing tools like Cypress, understanding concepts like Instrumentation of Code, finding code touchpoints, code coverage and generating corresponding code coverage reports for each components.
+The prime purpose of the project is to understand the working of End to End testing tools like `Cypress`, understanding concepts like Instrumentation of Code, finding code touchpoints, code coverage and generating corresponding code coverage reports for each components.

 # Instructions to run the project